4100 Fairfax Dr., Suite 800

 email@example.com (571) 765-1682

-Joanna Peth is a Program Coordinator for the National Oceanographic Partnership Program.
+Joanna Peth is a Program Associate for the National Oceanographic Partnership Program.
 She earned a B.S. in Earth science at the Pennsylvania State University and a M.S. in marine science at the University of North Carolina at Wilmington.
 Joanna’s graduate thesis focused on developing a multi-proxy approach to relative sea-level reconstructions in the South Atlantic, as well as investigating human impacts on coastal ecosystems over the last century.
 Previously, Joanna has worked as an environmental advocate with Greenpeace in Washington, D.C. and separately, with the Global Brigades in Panama.

 firstname.lastname@example.org (571) 765-3151